-Besides the protocols for nursing moms, many of the root causes and solutions I’ve shared above are covered in great detail in my Hashimoto’s Self-Management Program.
-(I’m excited to open up enrollment for this in the New Year again, so that you can learn how to take back your health!)
+Many of the root causes and solutions I’ve shared above are covered in great detail in my Hashimoto’s Self-Management Program.
+(As mentioned earlier, I’m excited to re-open enrollment for this in the new year, so that you can learn how to take back your health!)

-I have high hopes of sharing what I learned in deeply researched and fact-checked books in the future, that ensure that no stone is left unturned, but for now, I may start with a few articles.
+I have high hopes of sharing what I learned in deeply researched and fact-checked future books that ensure that no stone is left unturned, but for now, I may start with a few articles.

 Anything in particular you’d like to see me cover?